videowhisper/HTML5-Videochat-PHP/README.md

  * fullscreen for videochat interface or playback video
  * collaboration mode with file sharing
  * adaptive target video bitrate (depending on cam resolution) and configuration in resolution change
- * broadcasting stats (open broadcasting controls and stats should show in few seconds)
+ * broadcasting/playback stats (open controls and stats should show in few seconds)
  * dark mode / lights on: each user can toggle interface mode live at runtime

 ## Installation Instructions